app-fx/zoom/readme.md

-# APP UI: Component
+# APP FX: Zoom

-A bare minimum custom element for [APP UI](http://github.com/app-ui) using [VanillaJS](http://vanilla-js.com/).
+A bare minimum custom element for [APP FX](http://github.com/app-fx) using [VanillaJS](http://vanilla-js.com/).

-This is merely a template, designed to make it easy to get started creating a new APP UI element.
+This is merely a template, designed to make it easy to get started creating a new APP FX element.

 ## Examples